-Children's emotional well-being is effectively promoted throughout the nursery.
+Children's emotional well-being is effectively promoted throughout the pre-school.
 A keyperson system ensures all children benefit from secure attachments.
-The caring and supportive environment helps children to feel safe and secure, which provides a strong foundation for their well-being and independence.
-Children's care routines are adhered to and the exchange of regular information between parents and staff ensures children's changing needs are consistently met.
+The caring and supportive environment helps children to feel safe and secure, which provides a strong foundation for their well-being, independence and future moves.
+Children's care routines are adhered to and exchange of regular information between parents and staff ensures children's changing needs are consistently met.
 Consequently, staff know individual children well and they benefit from consistent care.
-Staff prepare children to ensure they are emotionally ready for changes and movements through the nursery by providing short visits until they feel secure to move.
-Teachers from relevant settings are invited into the nursery.
-This enables children to meet them and form new attachments in a safe and familiar environment.

 Children are generally developing good independent self-care skills.
-They use the toilet and wash their hands with confidence and others confidently ask for help if needed.
-Children in nappies have their care needs met effectively through consistent routines throughout the day.
+They use the toilet and wash their hands with confidence.
+However, staff sometimes do not encourage children to wipe their own nose and support them well enough with learning how to use a tissue to do this independently.
 Fresh drinking water is readily available to children to access all day, which they are encouraged to do as they learn to recognise and manage their own need for a drink.
-However, at lunchtime some opportunities to promote self-help skills and independence are missed, because children are not encouraged or supported with learning how to help with setting the table or with serving drinks and their lunch.
-However, staff use lunchtime positively to help children understand about nutrition and how to make healthy choices by encouraging the children to try a variety of foods.
+However, at snack time some opportunities to promote self-help skills and independence are missed because children are not encouraged or supported with learning how to help with setting the table.
+However, children pour their own drinks and serve their own food.
+Their good health is promoted because the preschool operates healthy eating, which promotes healthy options to children.
+As a result, children are well nourished and learn how to make well-informed, healthy choices by following the guidance that staff provide for them.

-Older children move freely between indoor and outdoor spaces, promoting fresh air, exercise and supporting a healthy lifestyle.
-However, babies do not have such consistent opportunities to be outdoors to enhance their learning.
-The garden is well planned and supports all areas of learning.
+Children move freely between indoor and outdoor spaces, promoting fresh air, exercise and supporting a healthy lifestyle.
 Children learn to develop physical skills as they climb, throw balls into hoops and kick footballs.
-Children are showing good awareness of their own and others safety and learn how to assess and manage risks independently.
+Children are showing good awareness of their own and others' safety and learn how to assess and manage risks independently.
 They are encouraged to tidy up when they have finished with resources to keep the environment safe and minimise hazards.
 This helps children develop a sense of growing responsibility, which helps them with their future learning.
 Staff are good role models and use age and stage appropriate explanations to provide children with a clear knowledge of acceptable behaviour.
 Staff use simple reinforcement and distraction with children, which supports the consistent and calm approach by staff.